helium/HIP/0000-miner-update.md

 It also excludes the non-miner-related bits of the Hotspot firmware image which Helium will solely continue to update using our existing nextgate/nexthaul client-server mechanism.

+This feature can be enabled in one of two ways: image overlays or Docker images.
+The first method requires users to stand up and run their own OTA servers (aka minerhaul) for deploying their own custom miner packages from a cloud storage service like AWS S3.
+The second approach requires users to stand up and maintain their own Docker registries to store and distribute their own custom miner images.

 # Motivation
 [motivation]: #motivation